 Forget "You are what you eat."
 You are how you eat.
 Dining with good manners is an important way to make a great lasting impression, as well as a way to ensure that you’re invited again.

-- Only use your utensils for eating.
+4. Only use your utensils for eating.
 The knife is not a laser pointer nor should it ever touch your mouth – no knife licking!
 If you're not taking food from your plate to your mouth, your utensils should be resting on the dinner plate.
 Make sure you are using the right utensils, when it comes to pasta you don't need a knife!

 5. Fork is not a forklift.
 Don't load up your utensils with large amounts of food and shovel it into your mouth.
 This is not a Coney Island eating contest.
 The knife is initially held in the right hand and the fork in the left.
 Grasp your knife and fork in a relaxed, natural manner, never with clenched fists.

 6. Take smaller portions.
 When dining buffet-style, avoid ‘vulture syndrome’ and don’t load up your plate.
 It’s more elegant to take smaller, more civilized portions and make another trip to the buffet if you’re still hungry.
 When offering a taste of your food to a friend, place a small portion on your bread-and-butter plate and pass it along.
 No eating off each others' plates!

 10. Wash your hands before sitting down for a meal.
 It is much more sanitary to dine with clean hands.
 There's nothing worse than noticing someone's filthy nails while you're eating.
 If a napkin ring is present, after removing your napkin, place the ring to the top-left of the setting.

 15. Practice utensil Morse code.
 Once used your utensils should not touch the table again.
 When finished with soup, your soup spoon should be rested on the under plate.
 If no under plate is provided, leave your soup spoon in the soup bowl.
 When you are resting, during a meal, your knife stays at the one o'clock position and your fork at the four o'clock position.
 Once you have finished eating, place your utensils parallel to each other across your plate, with the handles at the 4 o’clock position and the knife blade and fork tines resting close to the plate's center.
 This silently informs your server that you are done eating and your plate can be removed.